Specifying Liveness in TLA+¶

 The result of establishing the refinement mapping is a “proof” that

-produces behaviours equivalent to those ofAB
+AB2produces behaviours equivalent to those ofABmodulo the corrupted messages.

 Some Recent TLA+ Formalisations¶